nexssp/cli/README.md

 ## Latest news

 Nexss Programmer has been tested on Windows 11.
-If you will notice any issues please create new issue.
+If you will notice any issues please create [new issue](https://github.com/nexssp/project_vue3/issues).

+Display help about any language with `nexss [ext] help`

 ```sh
 nexss py help # diplays more info about available commands / per language